Music production

 Website

-Idem.
-But this one is only available in LV2, so you can't use it on just any DAW.
+This one is only available in LV2, so you can't use it on just any DAW.

 DrumGizmo